spectrocloud/terraform-provider-spectrocloud/docs/resources/cloudaccount_custom.md

 ### Optional

-- `context` (String) The context of the AWS configuration.
+- `context` (String) The context of the custom cloud configuration.
 Allowed values are `project` or `tenant`.
 Default value is `project`.
 If  the `project` context is specified, the project name will sourced from the provider configuration parameter [`project_name`](https://registry.terraform.io/providers/spectrocloud/spectrocloud/latest/docs#schema).

 ### Read-Only